pavelFaraday/Wordpress-Backend-Cheatsheet/51-esc_url.md

 Here are the essential concepts behind this function:

 ### 1. **Sanitization**
-   - It ensures the URL is properly escaped and free from potentially dangerous content.
+   - ❗️It ensures the URL is properly escaped and free from potentially dangerous content.
-   - Filters out invalid characters and schemes (like `javascript:`) that could pose a security risk.
+   - ❗️Filters out invalid characters and schemes (like `javascript:`) that could pose a security risk.

 ### 2. **Allowable Schemes**
    - By default, `esc_url()` allows common schemes like `http`, `https`, `mailto`, `ftp`, and more.
    - You can modify allowable schemes using the `kses_allowed_protocols` filter.

 ### 3. **Output Context**
-   - Designed for URLs used in HTML attributes (e.g., `href`, `src`).
+   - ❗️Designed for URLs used in HTML attributes (e.g., `href`, `src`).
-   - Not intended for raw database storage or places where URL encoding isn’t needed.
+   - ❗️Not intended for raw database storage or places where URL encoding isn’t needed.

 ---